 For the history lovers, visit the restored home of one of the city’s most famous residents.
 The Dodge House often has events with actors dressed in period costumes and at Christmas time, they have special nights for families.

-We like to visit the house during Railroad Days, an annual event in July.
+We like to visit the house during Railroad Days.

 Good restaurants in Council Bluffs